 I am Yingjia Wan, a first year PhD student at UCLA, advised by Prof. Elisa Kreiss in the Computation and Language for Society (Coalas) Lab and the UCLA NLP group.
-My research interests include but are not limited to large language model reasoning, evaluation, AI4MATH, and post-training alignment.

 I am always open for a chat or collaboration.
 Feel free to drop me an email!